aneasystone/github-trending/README.md

 ## Html

+* 【2023-09-24】[Programith / html](https://github.com/Programith/html) - HTML files used in videos for social media
 * 【2023-09-22】[opentofu / manifesto](https://github.com/opentofu/manifesto) - The OpenTF Manifesto expresses concern over HashiCorp's switch of the Terraform license from open-source to the Business Source License (BSL) and calls for the tool's return to a truly open-source license.
 * 【2023-09-22】[godotengine / godot-website](https://github.com/godotengine/godot-website) - The code for the official Godot Engine website.
 A static site built using Jekyll.
 * 【2023-09-22】[radmanplays / radmanplays.github.io](https://github.com/radmanplays/radmanplays.github.io) - Play Minecraft in any browser!